 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This urban fantasy is a paperback edition was published by Berkley Sensation on October 2, 2012 and has 396 pages.
+This urban fantasy is a paperback edition that was published by Berkley Sensation on October 2, 2012 and has 396 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Midnight Promises, Death Magic, Tied with a Bow, Ritual Magic, Unbinding, Mind Magic, Dragon Spawn,
+Other books by this author which I have reviewed include Midnight Promises, Death Magic, Tied with a Bow, Ritual Magic, Unbinding, Mind Magic, Dragon Spawn,

 Ninth in the World of the Lupi urban fantasy series revolving around Lily Yu and Rule Turner outside San Diego, California.

 Nice move, Rule, telling Lily that her guards are her backup.
 Even the FBI has to call in backup sometimes…